Procedures and Guidelines

 Active Participation in an Organized Athletics or other Competition, at the Varsity Level or Equivalent: Students must request absence for such events, regardless of mandatory or non-mandatory sessions, well in advance and provide an official invitation to participate.
 Recreation-level athletic/sports activities will not be accepted as a valid reason for absence.

-Active Participation in a Major Personal Celebration or Event (i.e. wedding, baptism, etc.) Requests for planned absences will generally be approved for up to a maximum of five days per academic year, depending on the student's level of involvement and the personal significance of the event.
+Active Participation in a Major Personal Celebration or Event (i.e. wedding, baptism, etc.): Requests for planned absences will generally be approved for up to a maximum of five days per academic year, depending on the student's level of involvement and the personal significance of the event.
 Students are required to provide a description of the event and their participation in it as part of their initial request.
 Requests for planned absence in these circumstances will be evaluated individually, taking into account potential consequences of missing it, and the student’s academic performance to date.

 Attendance at a College of Medicine Committee Meeting: Requests for a planned absence from a mandatory session may be approved for meetings in which the student member’s participation is essential, and the meeting cannot be scheduled at another time; confirmation from the Chair will be required.
-Please see Student Leadership Absence Policy.

-Appointment with another College of Medicine or University Leader: In exceptional circumstances where a student’s participation in an important appointment is essential, rescheduling is not possible an absence from a mandatory session may be approved, contingent upon the student’s good academic standing and confirmation from the event leader that the absence is justified.
+Appointment with another College of Medicine or University Leader: In exceptional circumstances where a student’s participation in an important appointment is essential, if rescheduling is not possible an absence from a mandatory session may be approved, contingent upon the student’s good academic standing and confirmation from the event leader that the absence is justified.